Everrett Moore, PhD

 Research

 My primary research interest lies in the understanding and encouragement of constructive conversations on race and other identities, often known as difficult dialogues.
 I have also engaged in a number of other research contexts on topics such as critical applications of cognitive science, recognition of prejudices, exploration of stereotypes, and training on microaggressions.
-Overall, my research is dedicated to social justice and equity within our communities, in the hope that I may have some small part improving how we relate to one another with respect and recognition of our differences.
+Overall, my research is dedicated to social justice and equity within our communities, in the hope that I may have some small part in improving how we relate to one another with respect and recognition of our differences.

 Publications